-"Responsible bidder" means a vendor that has the capability in all respects to perform the contract requirements.
-In determining whether a vendor is a responsible bidder, the department may consider various factors including, but not limited to, the vendor's competence and qualification for the type of services required, the vendor's integrity and reliability, the past performance of the vendor relative to the quality of the good or service, the past experience of the department in relation to the good or service, the relative quality of the good or service, the proposed terms of delivery, and the best interest of the state.
+"Responsible bidder" means a vendor that has the capability in all material respects to perform the contract requirements.
+In determining whether a vendor is a responsible bidder, the department may consider various factors including, but not limited to, the vendor's competence and qualification for the type of good or service required, the vendor's integrity and reliability, the past performance of the vendor relative to the quality of the good or service, the past experience of the department in relation to the vendor's performance, the relative quality of the good or service, the proposed terms of delivery, and the best interest of the state.